 Since 2004, the National Jockeys’ Trust (NJT) has helped over 180 jockeys and their families to overcome financial hardship and cope when jockeys are injured or killed in action.

-We are proud to get behind this important industry charity through the sale of signed saddlecloths, fundraising and event support, and donations on behalf of jockeys appearing in the Emirates Melbourne Cup Parade each year.
+We are proud to get behind this important industry charity through the sale of signed saddlecloths, fundraising and event support, and donations on behalf of jockeys appearing in the Lexus Melbourne Cup Parade each year.

 - Make a donation